https://www.facebook.com/tr?id=838238624060661&ev=PageView &noscript=1/>

 Helping families

 In England, eligible households, where all adults are working at least 16 hours, the government will introduce 30 hours of free childcare for every child over 9 months.
-When previously, there has been no support for parents after their parental leave ended.
+Whereas previously, there has been no support for parents after their parental leave ended.